Privacy Policy

 (a) Technical data (IoTA Mobile App and IoT PI)

-Necessary for our legitimate interests to keep our Services updated and relevant, and to promote adoption and use of our Services)
+Necessary for our legitimate interests (to keep our Services updated and relevant, and to promote adoption and use of our Services)

-HOW WE SHARE PERSONAL DATA
+4. HOW WE SHARE PERSONAL DATA

 It is the practice of CMU to protect users’ information.
 Access to our users’ information is restricted to only those employees or agents, contractors or subcontractors of CMU who have valid reasons to access this information to perform any Service you have requested or authorized, or for any other purpose described in this Privacy Policy.
-The information you provide will not be sold or rented to third parties.

-We may provide your personal data to:
+We may provide personal data to:

-• our authorized agents and representatives, located inside or outside of your country of residence (in such case, we will use appropriate legal framework to operate data transfers), who provide services on our behalf, such as training service providers;
+• our authorized agents and representatives, located inside or outside of your country of residence (in such case, we will use appropriate legal framework to operate data transfers), who provide services on our behalf, such as training service providers; and

 In order for the IoTA Mobile App and the IoT Privacy Infrastructure to function, we rely on the following third party service providers: